LimpingNinja/ngenmud/README.md

 # NgenMUD

 This is a mud server written in C with Python (current support 2.x with no plans to upgrade yet).
-It is a derivative of NakedMud 3.8.1.
+It is a derivative of NakedMud 3.8.1 written by Geoff Hollis.
+Please see CREDITS and doc/README for details.

 # Purpose and Intent